UC-Design/showcase/projects/mcp/lyrical/README.md

 - SCSS

 ## Link
-Create new songs by experimenting with the frequency of song lyrics https://app-lyrical.herokuapp.com/
+Create new songs by experimenting with the frequency of song lyrics.
+Go here: [https://app-lyrical.herokuapp.com/](https://app-lyrical.herokuapp.com/)